go-gitea/gitea/docs/content/usage/packages/storage.en-us.md

 ## Deduplication

-The package registry has a build-in deduplication of uploaded blobs.
+The package registry has a built-in deduplication of uploaded blobs.
 If two identical files are uploaded only one blob is saved on the filesystem.
 This ensures no space is wasted for duplicated files.